seeincodes/gather-app/README.md

 Gather is a dating or friendship app designed to combat the prevalent issues of ghosting and endless chatting that often hinder true connections in the digital dating sphere.
 Our platform emphasizes real, face-to-face meetings and minimizes online chatter, bringing dating back to its most meaningful form.

 Gather tackles the problem of online dating inertia by implementing a 48-hour limit for online interaction.
 Once matched, users focus on making real plans, not endless small talk.
-We facilitate the planning process by sending tailored suggestions for meeting places and activities based on users' locations and shared interests.
+We facilitate the planning process by sending tailored suggestions for meeting places and activities based on users' locations and sharPed interests.

 To foster accountability, users stake crypto to confirm their meet-ups.
 If both parties attend, their crypto is returned.
 However, if a user fails to show up, their staked crypto is forfeited to a community pool and eventually donated to charity.
 This unique approach not only encourages commitment but also makes a positive impact by channeling funds towards charitable causes.